Meteor (Asteroids clone) PCB repair

 The Meteor PCB set has been on my test bench for eons and I seem to be light years away from getting it working once again.
 Its repair recently went off course from an almost working board with minor issues to 'Houston, we have a problem'.
 After re-testing memory components and checking signals around the CPU there are no obvious issues there so I'll look for clues in the area around the address decoder.

 Referring back to the previous image which shows the address decoding circuitry, checking outputs of IC E4 reveals all address ranges; Program ROM, Vector RAM/ROM, I/O addresses and program RAM are active with the buffered CPU Read/Write signal also active.
-Checking the most obvious symptom, the lack of a /WDCLR signal from IC L6 reveals no activity on any of its ouputs 0 -7 due to its D input pin 12 remaining high.
+Checking the most obvious symptom, the lack of a /WDCLR signal from IC L6 reveals no activity on any of its out puts 0 -7 due to its D input pin 12 remaining high.

 That comes from the 74LS20, 4 input NAND gate in position E5.
 A quick check reveals all of its inputs are active so it seems that could be faulty.
 For its output to be low all 4 inputs must be simultaneously high though that is not straightforward to confirm with a 3 channel oscilloscope - I guess I could view 3 of the inputs while using the 4th as an external trigger source for the B timebase but it seems easier to remove and socket that IC position, try a replacement which I have to hand.